Wise.com Review 2021 – Pros & Cons of Transfers with (formerly) TransferWise

 - card cannot be shipped to all countries

-- Transparency: They apply the real and exact exchange rate (yes, the one that appears in Google).
+- Transparency: They apply the real and exact exchange rate (mid market range, the one that appears in Google).
 You will know exactly how much money you will send and how much money the recipient will receive.

 - Speed: The recipient will receive the transfer much faster than with the traditional bank.
 Transfers within the European Union arrive on the same day.
 From the first moment, you will know exactly when the person to whom you are sending the money receives it.